aiondemand/aiod-enhanced-interaction/api/README.md

 - `AIOD__URL`: URL of the AIoD API we use to retrieve information about the assets and assets themselves.
 - `AIOD__COMMA_SEPARETED_ASSET_TYPES`: Comma-separated list of values representing all the asset types we wish to process
 - `AIOD__WINDOW_SIZE`: Asset window size (limit of pagination) we use for retrieving assets from AIoD API during the initial setup, by iterating over all the AIoD assets.
+- `AIOD__WINDOW_OVERLAP`: Asset window overlap representing relative size of an overlap we maintain between the pages in pagination.
+The overlap is necessary so that we wouldn't potentionally skip on some new assets to process if any particular assets were to be deleted in parallel with our update logic, making the whole data returned by AIoD platform slightly shifted.
 - `AIOD__TIMEOUT_REQUEST_INTERVAL_SEC`: Timeout interval after each request to AIoD API
+- `AIOD__DAY_IN_MONTH_FOR_EMB_CLEANING`: The day of the month we wish to perform Milvus embedding cleaning.
+We compare the stored documents to the AIoD platform and delete the embeddings corresponding to old assets that are no longer present on AIoD.
+- `AIOD__DAY_IN_MONTH_FOR_TRAVERSING_ALL_AIOD_ASSETS`: The day of the month we wish to perform recurrent AIoD update that iterates over all the data on said platform rather than only examining assets updated within a specific timeframe.
+The objective of this particular database update is to double-check we have not missed any new AIoD assets that might've been overlooked due to large number of assets having been deleted in the past.
 - `AIOD__TESTING`: Boolean value you should keep set to false unless you intentionally wish to retrieve only a fraction of all the AIoD assets.
 This variable is used for testing purposes only

 ## Development